 Help make the house a home for your child by creating a special place for them.
 If there’s an extra room, garage, basement, or den, then you are in luck because you can spread out.
 If not, just focus on their bedroom.
 Try to make the space comfortable — a retreat when the world becomes too much.
 Choose soothing paint colors, playable surfaces, climbable areas, and most importantly, a safe place for them to explore.

 Finding a new house can be fun and exciting for the whole family.
 With a child on the autism spectrum, the process will just require some additional planning and preparation.
 As soon as possible, get your child involved, make the introduction over time, and give them all the info they need.
 By planning in advance and prepping the home to accommodate your child’s needs, you can find the perfect house to serve as your new home.

 If you’re new to the area and your child is in need of certain therapies, look to the services of Gem State Developmental Center.

 GSDC is excited to spread the word about Hoop Camp 2021!
 This is a unified and inclusive basketball camp for all adults and children (5-75+ years of age) with additional and special needs.
 Children, friends and family without disabilities are also encouraged to attend.

 Click here for the Hoop Camp 2021 registration form, which also contains more information about the program.
 You can also visit their website at https://hoop.camp, or by clicking on the image below.

-Take a look at the GSDC newsletter for 2020!
-We have puzzles, games, updates, and some fantastic participant artwork!
+Take a look at the GSDC newsletter for 202!
+We have, updates, and some fantastic participant artwork!

 The participants were excited to read “Twas The Night Before Christmas” to celebrate the holiday season!
 Merry Christmas and happy holidays from all of us at GSDC!